juarez-gonza/stm32_playground/README.md

 # WINDOWS DEPENDENCY DOWNLOADS

+Some commands can be installed via chocolatey, some others cannot.
+Particularly, the static analysis tool requires python3 package manager "pip", and st-link tools for flashing and debugging are installed following a wizard (gandalf?).
+As of today (16/03/2022-2:05AM) installing only the chocolatey packages is enough for compiling your code (and a bit more).

 ## chocolatey package manager
 (Instructions for Chocolatey Installation: https://www.youtube.com/watch?v=-5WLKu_J_AE).
 installations can be done manually via the links provided on each item (please read the NOTE,